williamstarkbio/dotfiles/README.md

 # ws dotfiles

 My configuration files and setup script for a Kubuntu desktop or an Ubuntu server.
-Tested on 18.04 LTS.
+Tested with version 20.04 LTS.

 Bootstrap a system with:
 ```